victorths/conduit/conduit/doc/source/docs/tut/getting-started.md

 # 1. Getting Started

-By the end of this tutorial, you will have created an Conduit application that serves fictional heroes from a PostgreSQL database.
+By the end of this tutorial, you will have created a Conduit application that serves fictional heroes from a PostgreSQL database.
 You will learn the following:

-* Run an Conduit application
+* Run a Conduit application
 * Route HTTP requests to the appropriate handler in your code
 * Store and retrieve database data
 * Write automated tests for each endpoint